matthewcosgrove/gcp-concourse-init/README.md

 `./setup-gcloud-service-accounts.sh` which will open up a browser for OAuth2 permissions

-You must then enable the Compute Engine API by going to the link in the output of the previous script
+You must then enable the Compute Engine API by going to the link in the output of the previous script.
+Wait for the enable to complete before moving on the next part.

-Then the infrastructure is set up via Terraform
+To complete this part the infrastructure is set up via Terraform

 `./create-infra-with-terraform.sh` which will prompt you to review the terraform plan before proceeding to run `terraform apply`

+### Set Up a Bosh Director

+NOTE: Given the limit on the free tier of 8 cpu the VMs in these scripts are being limited to 1 cpu (this is the only change from the recommended config from the Concourse GCP cpi set up docs)

+`./jumpbox/bosh-set-up-scripts.sh`